 Introduction

-Honeypot is a spam prevention method often preferred because it doesn’t inconvenience users like a captcha field would.
+The Honeypot is a spam prevention method often preferred because it doesn’t inconvenience users like a captcha field would.
 It works by adding a hidden field to the form.
-The field is typically hidden by either CSS or JavaScript.
+Either CSS or JavaScript typically hides the field.
 Although a user can’t see these fields, the spambots can.
 If the honeypot field is filled in, the submission is treated as spam.

-The honeypot feature is not new to Gravity Forms, but we have made some enhancements to improve its effectiveness while also adding user controls that will allow you to specify how the honeypot handles spam submissions.
+The honeypot feature is not new to Gravity Forms.
+Still, we have made some enhancements to improve its effectiveness while also adding user controls that will allow you to specify how the honeypot handles spam submissions.

 Enabling Honeypot